About David Wires

 David graduated from the University of Ottawa with a Bachelor of Laws and from Osgoode Hall Law School with a Master of Laws .
 He is certified by the Law Society of Upper Canada as a Specialist in Civil Litigation.

-Over 38 years he has appeared as counsel before courts, tribunals and arbitration panels for individuals, banks, trust and insurance companies, professional associations, public and private companies and partnerships.
+David has appeared as counsel before courts, tribunals and arbitration panels for individuals, banks, trust and insurance companies, professional associations, public and private companies and partnerships.

 - Litigation Strategy